9V1KG/Igate-n/Install_run.md

 # Install and build from Scratch

-This script will build IYagen from scratch.
+This script will build Ygaten from scratch.
 New
   - Python Env
   - Code Base